-The book of Hebrews mentions that Jesus is in a Sanctuary located in Heaven right now.
+The book of Hebrews mentions that Jesus is in a sanctuary in heaven right now.

 It explains that Jesus is “seated at the right hand of the throne of the Majesty in the heavens, a Minister of the sanctuary and of the true tabernacle which the Lord erected, and not man” (Hebrews 8:1–2, NKJV).

-From this verse, we learn that this heavenly sanctuary was built by God Himself, and not by any human being.
+From this verse, we learn that this heavenly temple was built by God Himself and not by any human being.

-And it is this sanctuary in heaven that was used as a template for the sanctuary that was built on earth.
-It says that the earthly sanctuary was just a “copy and shadow of the heavenly things” (Hebrews 8:5, NKJV).
+And it was a template for the sanctuary that was built on earth.
+It says that the earthly sanctuary was a “copy and shadow of the heavenly things” (Hebrews 8:5, NKJV).

-That’s why when God told Moses how to make the earthly sanctuary and its furniture, He emphasized saying:
+That’s why when God told Moses how to make the earthly sanctuary and its furniture, He emphasized: